 - Average 75 visitors per day this month

 - Get 50 email subscribers in the next 2 weeks

 Pick a catchy blog name

 You shouldn’t take forever picking a blog name.
 Seriously, it’s not the most important thing in the world.
-There are countless successful bloggers with bad blog names and vice versa.
-Ultimately, it’s the quality of your content that will matter.
+There are countless successful bloggers with bad blog names.
+Ultimately, it’s the quality of your content that will matter – not your blog name.

 With that said, you want to pick a catchy blog name that is easy to remember.

 For this blog of mine, I chose Do Six Figures and one of my other blogs is Cash The Checks.
 It doesn’t matter how long your blog name is – what matters is if it’s easy to say and remember.

 Stuck on finding a good name for your blog?
 You can look at my guide on how to choose a blog name here.

 Register your domain name